'Pilgrims' - A pioneering ministry

 revdjshelton@outlook.com

-If you're planning on coming, please tell us by signing up here.
+If you're planning on coming, please tell us by signing up here, where you can also indicate your bring-and-share contribution.

 Is pilgrimage any different from walking...?